Kentucky Special Education Requirements

 What special education requirements does Kentucky have beyond federal law?

 Kentucky special education is governed primarily by KRS Chapter 157 (Education Finance and Administration, §§ 157.200–157.290) and KRS Chapter 158, implemented through 707 KAR Title 707, Chapter 1 regulations.
-The Kentucky Department of Education's Division of Exceptional Children Services (now Office of Special Education and Early Learning — OSEEL) is responsible for oversight and compliance monitoring.
-Key Kentucky-specific requirements beyond federal IDEA include: (1) use of 'ARC' (Admissions and Release Committee) instead of 'IEP Team'; (2) specific class size and caseload limits by disability category in 707 KAR 1:350; (3) transition planning beginning at 8th grade or age 14 — whichever is first — aligned with the Individual Learning Plan (704 KAR 3:305); (4) 60 school day evaluation timeline (not calendar days); (5) the Exceptional Children Appeals Board (ECAB) as a Kentucky-specific appellate body for due process decisions; (6) Kentucky-specific disability terminology including 'emotional-behavioral disability' (EBD) and 'mental disability' (MMD/FMD); (7) quantified cognitive/adaptive behavior thresholds for mental disability; and (8) one-party recording consent (KRS § 526.010) enabling parents to record ARC meetings.
-Kentucky also requires alignment of student IEPs with the Kentucky Program of Studies (704 KAR 3:303) and state assessment participation under 703 KAR 5:070.
+The Kentucky Department of Education's Office of Special Education and Early Learning (OSEEL) is responsible for oversight and compliance monitoring.
+Key Kentucky-specific requirements beyond federal IDEA include: (1) use of 'ARC' (Admissions and Release Committee) instead of 'IEP Team' (707 KAR 1:002, Section 1); (2) specific class size and caseload limits by disability category in 707 KAR 1:350; (3) transition planning beginning at 8th grade or age 14 — whichever is first — aligned with the Individual Learning Plan (704 KAR 3:305); (4) 60 school day evaluation timeline (not calendar days) (707 KAR 1:320, Section 2); (5) the Exceptional Children Appeals Board (ECAB) as a Kentucky-specific appellate body for due process decisions (707 KAR 1:340, Section 13); (6) Kentucky-specific disability terminology including 'emotional-behavioral disability' (EBD) and 'mental disability' (MMD/FMD) (707 KAR 1:002); (7) quantified cognitive/adaptive behavior thresholds for mental disability (707 KAR 1:002, Section 37); (8) one-party recording consent (KRS 526.010) enabling parents to record ARC meetings; and (9) the School-Based Mental Health Services Program (KRS 158.4416) providing dedicated mental health funding.
+Kentucky also requires alignment of student IEPs with the Kentucky Academic Standards (704 KAR 3:303) and state assessment participation under 703 KAR 5:070.
 The LEA must make FAPE available to all children with disabilities ages 3–21 who have not received a high school diploma (707 KAR 1:290, Section 1).
+Under KRS 157.230, the Kentucky Board of Education must ensure that programs for exceptional children meet the individual needs of each child.

 What Kentucky Requires